You are not permitted to download, save or email this image. Visit image gallery to purchase the image.

-Rhubarb and cake go together so well and this cake is the
+Rhubarb and cake go together so well and this cake is the perfect example.

 Rhubarb buckle cake

 Butter or oil spray to grease cake tin

 400g rhubarb, trimmed and cut into ½ cm-thick slices on the angle